VeniceUnleashed/VU-Docs/content/troubleshooting/_index.md

 | `7948` | UDP | Monitored Harmony, the VU networking layer. |
 | `25200` | UDP | Frostbite networking layer. |
 | `47200` | TCP | Remote administration protocol (RCON). |

-### My server ping is showing as 999 in server list

-Make sure that you allow `ICMP` in your servers firewall.
-This will resolve pings showing up as 999 in the server list even if in-game ping shows fine.

 ### My server crashes soon after startup